Airship Industries Skyship 600: Spirit of Dubai – The Palm

-Spirit of Dubai – The Palm was one of three Skyship 600 aircraft operated by Airship Management Services of Greenwich, CT, USA.
+Spirit of Dubai – The Palm was one of three Skyship 600 aircraft operated by Airship Management Services of Greenwich, USA.
 These ships are now the world's largest currently operating non-rigid airships.
 The airship, N605SK (s/n 1215-05) was built by Airship Industries in Cardington, UK and first flew as G-SKSJ in November 1986.
 It is currently owned and operated by Skycruise Switzerland AG.
 Airship Industries went into administration in 1990 and it was divided up between Slingsby and (for military uses) Westinghouse Corporation.

 In November 2006, the ship was leased and decorated with new artwork and flown under the name Spirit of Dubai.
 It was planned to make a publicity tour from London to Dubai, United Arab Emirates.
 The journey was being undertaken to promote a new land development, The Palm Jumeirah in Dubai.
 The journey was planned to take in landmarks including Big Ben, the London Eye and Tower Bridge in London, Stonehenge and the White Cliffs of Dover in England, the Eiffel Tower and Palace of Versailles in Paris, the Leaning Tower of Pisa in Pisa and the Colosseum in Rome, the Parthenon in Athens, and the Great Pyramids in Egypt.

-The airship made it to the island of Crete.
+The airship made it to Crete.
 The next leg of the journey was planned to go through Egypt.
 However, for reasons unexplained, the Egyptian authorities refused to grant permission for the airship to make the trip.
 In the spring of 2007 the ship returned to Europe for use in sightseeing.
 Prior to its departure from London, the aircraft was used for sightseeing tours in Switzerland under its owner/operator company name Skycruise Switzerland.